samit-aegis/crud-lambda/README.md

 # crud-lambda
 A Crud API that uses AWS Lambda and API Gateway

-You can test this API on this link: https://5key2inswd.execute-api.ap-south-1.amazonaws.com/test This API can recieve request of ANY Http Method.
+You can test this API on this link: https://5key2inswd.execute-api.ap-south-1.amazonaws.com/test <br>
+This API can recieve request of ANY Http Method.

 With every request to the API, you need to send a raw JSON body with it that looks like this.